+256 701777636 Make a Payment

 4. WHAT IS THE GORILLA TREKKING AGE LIMITS?

-The age limit for gorilla tracking,is 15 years and the authorities are very strict on this, kindly make sure all clients and children are 15 or older in order to avoid any sad incidents like guest(s) kids being refused to track!
+The age limit for gorilla tracking, is 15 years and the authorities are very strict on this, kindly make sure all clients and children are 15 or older in order to avoid any sad incidents like guest(s) kids being refused to track!

 5. WHAT TO PACK FOR GORILLA TREKKING?

 (Tracksuit pants often get caught on bushes, thorns, etc. and jeans can get very heavy when wet).
-Gloves are also highly recommended – just cheap gardening gloves will do – this will prevent your hands being scratched when holding onto vegetation for support, How Gorillas Live In Their Natural, through dense parts of the forest.
+Gloves are also highly recommended – just cheap gardening gloves will do – this will prevent your hands from being scratched when holding onto vegetation for support, How Gorillas Live In Their Natural, through dense parts of the forest.
 Tuck your long pants into your socks/boots to avoid biting insects.

-6.HOW MUCH IS A GORILLA PERMIT?
+6. HOW MUCH IS A GORILLA PERMIT?